serokell/blog-posts/typed-lambda-calculus/article.md

 # A Look at Typed Lambda Calculus

 This is the second article in our short series on lambda calculus.
-If you are unfamiliar with lambda calculus, the [first article](https://serokell.io/blog/untyped-lambda-calculus) is a better starting point.
+If you are unfamiliar with lambda calculus, we recommend starting with the [first article](https://serokell.io/blog/untyped-lambda-calculus).
-Now we focus on adding types to it.
+In this piece, we focus on introducing types to lambda calculus.
-We'll assume knowledge of basic lambda calculus syntax and concepts introduced in the previous article: unrestricted computation, logic system, paradox, Russell's type theory, logical consistency.

-We've also [previously covered](https://serokell.io/blog/formal-verification-history) some history of the formal verification and thus type theory.
+We've also [previously covered](https://serokell.io/blog/formal-verification-history) the history of formal verification and, by extension, type theory.
-Reading that article might provide historical background for what we'll be discussing here.
+Reading that article might provide a historical background for the topics we'll discuss here.

+We assume familiarity with the basic lambda calculus syntax, which we covered in the previous article.
+Additionally, we assume basic understanding of the related concepts, including unrestricted computation, logic systems, paradoxes, Russell's type theory, and logical consistency.

-A typed lambda calculus extends untyped lambda calculus with a type system.
+Typed lambda calculus extends the untyped lambda calculus by introducing a type system.
-Note that unlike the untyped lambda calculus, there are multiple typed lambda calculi, differentiated by the features of the type system used.
+It's important to note that, unlike untyped lambda calculus, there are multiple typed lambda calculi, each differentiated by the specific features of the type system used.
-The exact features of the type system used can be chosen mostly freely, and we will discuss some common choices in this article.
+The exact features of the type system can be chosen with considerable flexibility.
+In this article, we will explore some of the common choices.

 The untyped lambda calculus is hard to use as a logic system due to the paradoxes it creates.
-Adding Russell's type theory to lambda calculus makes it, under certain conditions, logically consistent, which in turn makes it possible to mathematically guarantee certain behaviors (or lack thereof).
+Adding Russell's type theory to lambda calculus makes it, under certain conditions, logically consistent, which, in turn, makes it possible to mathematically guarantee certain behaviors (or lack thereof).

 The most common argument for the strongly-typed languages is that if a program type checks, it will never segfault (or have any other type-related issues), but I think this argument sells typed languages short.
-A sufficiently strict and expressive type system allows for encoding much more than simply "not segfaulting".
+A sufficiently strict and expressive type system allows for encoding much more than simply "not segfaulting."
 In some cases, the whole domain can be expressed in types.

-In this article, we're concerned with the basics, for the most part, so we won't get too much into the more expressive type systems like System FC or systems with dependent types.
+In this article, we are primarily focused on the basics, and therefore, we won’t delve deeply into the more expressive type systems such as System FC or those with dependent types.

 ## Simply typed lambda calculus with atomic boolean values